CS 725/825 Computer Networks, IT 725 Network Technology

 Text | James F. Kurose and Keith W. Ross: Computer Networking: A Top-Down Approach, Eighth Edition, Pearson, 2021.
 Earlier editions are also permissible.
 Some of the assignments will include problems from the most recent edition of the textbook.
 If you use an older edition of the textbook, the problems or wording might be different. |

 Academic honesty | Unless explicitly stated otherwise, all work submitted in this course has to be yours and yours only.
 You can use resources available on the Internet but must acknowledge them in your submission.
-You are obviously prohibited from sharing solutions, however, it is permissible to discuss approaches on Piazza.
+You are obviously prohibited from sharing solutions, however, it is permissible to discuss approaches on Teams.
 Detected cases of cheating will have very serious consequences.
 If you have doubts whether a particular form of collaboration is permissible, talk to me before you do it or describe and acknowledge it in your submission if it has already happened.
-You are bound by the University Academic Honesty Policy. |
+You are bound by the University Academic Integrity Policy. |

 Course policies | The course follows all standard UNH policies, including those on accommodations and absences for non-academic reasons.
 More... |

-Teams | Traditionally, this course used Piazza and Slack as the main means for communication within the course.
-Both platforms recently adopted more restrictive policies for their free versions and so we will try to use UNH-licensed Microsoft Teams in their place.
-The policy is that any course-related question that is not strictly individual should be posted on our Teams General channel for all to see.
+Teams | The policy is that any course-related question that is not strictly individual should be posted on our Teams General channel for all to see.
 Students are encouraged to respond to questions of others.
 For private questions, message me directly, rather than sending an email.
 I respond to messages much more quickly than to emails.
 All students in the course should have been added to the course team, let me know if you have any issues. |

-myCourses | myCourses, a.k.a.
-Canvas (https://mycourses.unh.edu/courses/98540) will be used solely for assignment submissions, grades, and the course calendar.
+Canvas | Canvas, a.k.a. myCourses (https://mycourses.unh.edu/courses/125154) will be used solely for assignment submissions, grades, and the course calendar.
 No other content will be posted there.
 Do not use Canvas for course communication, it fails to provide even the most basic functionality, such as maintaining a thread of a conversation or reliable support for message attachments.
-Use Slack or Piazza instead.
-Bookmark this page for quick access to all the tools used in the course. |
+Use Teams instead.
+It is recommended that you bookmark this page for quick access to all the tools used in the course. |